-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The proxy statement is available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com

-ReShape Lifesciences Inc. Proxy for Annual Meeting of Stockholders on [TBD], 2022

-This proxy is solicited by the Board of Directors.
+ReShape Lifesciences Inc. Proxy for Annual Meeting of Stockholders on December 14, 2022 8:30AM PT This proxy is solicited by the Board of Directors.